lumapu/ahoy/tools/esp8266/README.md

 X. configure your WiFi settings, save, repower
 Y. check your router or serial console for the IP address of the module.
 You can try ping the configured device name as well.

+!
+ATTENTION: If you update from a very low version to the newest, please make sure to wipe all flash data!

 ## pages
 | page | output |